camillecalas/sitecommerce/README.md

-# Site Vitrine Ecommerce (Front only) - Part of Hackeuse Training at Simplon Paris
+# Webshop (Front only) - Simplon School Project

 ## Brief :

-- Creation of a showcase website.
+- Creation of a showcase website
 - Using HTML/CSS/Javascript